New IEEE Publication: Advancing Online Fault Detection in Permanent Magnet Generators

 We are pleased to announce that our latest research on fault detection in Permanent Magnet Generators (PMGs) has been published in IEEE Xplore.
 This work addresses the challenges of static eccentricity detection, a critical issue that can impact the performance and reliability of electrical machines.

 Static eccentricity occurs when the rotor is misaligned within the stator, often due to manufacturing imperfections or improper installation.
-If undetected, this fault can lead to reduced efficiency, mechanical stress, and potential failures.
+This fault can reduce efficiency, mechanical stress, and potential failures if undetected.

 Our research introduces a novel online method for detecting static eccentricity in real-time, improving reliability and enabling proactive maintenance strategies.